 Here are some ideas on how the more fortunate can help someone for Christmas.
 It doesn't have to break your budget.
 It can fill your world with the most incredible feeling and gives back or pays forward, however you might believe.
 Some of us have money but not a lot of time, so donate generously to a Christmas Charity.

 Where I live, the firemen collect and distribute good used toys to needy families.
 Most county social services have programs to help with Christmas.
 But if you would like to get more personally involved in helping a family, here is what you can do.
 First off, you can invite a family to your own celebration.
 A few gifts of things they really need can be a godsend.
+A check for part of their utilites might be a great gift for the parents.
+Ask around for gently used toys for the kids with your friends and family.
+Make it a family thing.
+You will be surprised at how many want to help you make a great Christmas for someone else.

 If you can't do that, why not try this.
 When you buy your thanksgiving turkey, buy an extra one for a needy family this Christmas.
 Buy an extra chicken or a couple of Cornish game hens, which will be on sale also.
 Between now and Christmas, if you were to pick up just one extra can of something for a Christmas dinner, by Christmas, you would have one heck of a spread.
 This can be donated to any shelter or social service program or to a family that you know.
 If you don't know a family that needs help, call your local social services and they should be able through a social worker to get you a family to help.